Hansade2005/pixel-pilot/templates/social-media-announcements.md

 ### Facebook Post
 ```
-🚀 PIXEL PILOT IS HERE! 🚀
+🚀 PiPilot IS HERE! 🚀

 Supercharging development workflows with AI! ⚡

-I'm excited to launch Pixel Pilot - the AI development accelerator that lets experienced developers build 10x faster.
+I'm excited to launch PiPilot - the AI development accelerator that lets experienced developers build 10x faster.
 Skip boilerplate, generate production-ready code, and focus on what matters.

 **✨ Key Features:**
 • Intelligent code generation with TypeScript types